 Words used to describe the Chartreux include placid, laid-back and good-natured.

 Choosing a Chartreux

 Always buy a purebred cat from a registered cat breeder.
 This means they are registered with one of the cat councils and will have a breeder prefix.
 All litters should be registered with the cat council and a pedigree issued with each kitten.

 Cats should not leave the breeder until they are at least 12 weeks of age and should have had two of their three vaccinations (which should be given at 8, 12 and 16 weeks).
 Many breeders prefer to sell purebred cats already deseed (spayed and neutered) to avoid backyard breeding.

-The Chartreux is an easy to care for breed.
-They require grooming once a week to remove loose hairs.
+The Chartreux is easy to care, but require grooming once a week to remove loose hairs.
 Trim claws every few weeks.

 All cats need to have their teeth cared for.
 Either with a cat toothbrush and toothpaste (never use human toothpaste on your cat) or by giving them raw chicken necks or human-grade beef chunks two to three times a week.

 Annual visits to the veterinarian for a health check-up are necessary.